erleben/OpenTissue/documentation/using_demo_framework.md

 # Customization

-In most cases the default behavior of the OpenTissue::glut::PerspectiveViewApplication base class will fulfill most peoples need for creating simple demo applications.
+In most cases the default behavior of the OpenTissue::graphics::PerspectiveViewApplication base class will fulfill most peoples need for creating simple demo applications.
 However, we have encountered a few special needs that required some extra tweaking.
 Below we will walk through some of these extra tweaks.

 ## Adding Runtime Arguments